arhadnane/diagramming-software-architecture/README.md

 # Software Architecture Diagrams with Mermaid

-This repository provides a collection of software architecture diagrams generated with Mermaid and assisted by GitHub Copilot in VS Code.
+This repository provides a curated collection of software architecture diagrams generated with Mermaid and assisted by GitHub Copilot in VS Code.

-The goal is to offer clear, well-documented, and reusable diagrams that illustrate different possible software architecture styles and patterns.
-These diagrams can serve as educational material, technical documentation, or reference models for real-world projects.
+The goal is to offer clear, well-documented, and reusable diagrams that illustrate modern architecture styles and patterns.
+Use them as educational material, technical documentation, starting points for whiteboarding sessions, or reference models for real-world projects.

 ## Key Features